FAQ – Frequently Asked Questions…

 Refer A Loved One

 We all know someone who is experiencing some type of problem with their ears, their hearing or their hearing aids.
 Sometimes, it takes a little bit of a push for them to book an appointment to get everything sorted.
-Check out our Patient’s Corner page to encourage a friend or family member to give us a call to schedule an appointment, so we can help them out as quickly as we can.
+Give us a call to schedule an appointment, so we can help them out as quickly as we can.

 Book for 2